 4. What's the best treatment for a cold? continued...

 - Aspirin.
-Young people and children should not take aspirin because of the risk of Reye's syndrome.
+People under age 20 should not take it because of the risk of Reye's syndrome.

-- Saline nasal sprays can also open breathing passages and may be used freely.
+- Saline nasal sprays.
+They can also open breathing passages and may be used freely.

-- Cough preparations are not hugely effective.
+- Cough preparations.
+They aren'thugely effective.
 For minor coughs, water and fruit juices probably help the most.
-The FDA and manufacturers now say that over-the-counter cough and cold medicines should not be given to children under age 4.
+The FDA says that over-the-counter cough and cold medicines should not be given to children under age 4.

 5. How effective are natural remedies like zinc, echinacea, and vitamin C?

 There are mixed reviews on zinc.
 Some studies show that zinc nasal sprays can help reduce how long your cold lasts and make your symptoms less severe.

 The theory?
 Zinc sprays may coat the cold virus and prevent it from attaching to cells in your nose, where they enter your body.